Marthandam: Religion

 The Lord Ayyappa temple in Marthandam is at the banks of Kuzhithurai River.

 This temple is known as either "Vettuvenni temple" or "Vedi Vechan Kovil".
-The latter one due to the fire cracker being burst at the temple as a mark of prayer to Lord Ayyappa.
+The latter one due to the fire crackers being set off at the temple as a mark of prayer to Lord Ayyappa.
 This temple is just by the side of National Highway NH-47 connecting Trivandrum with Nagercoil.

-Sree Krishna temple at Kannacode in Marthandam.
-Name of the locality Kannacode is derived from the presence of this temple dedicated to Sree Krishna (Kanna) who is in Balagopala form in this temple.
-Historical records say that Travancore king Sri Vishakam Thirunal who ruled from 1880 AD to 1885 AD used to pray every month at this temple to ward off his BudhagrahaDosham.
-Renovation of the temple has been recently done by contribution from devotees.
-Situated in a peaceful location on the banks of Tamiravaruni river, this temple is called Guruvayoor of Kanyakumari district.
+The Sree Krishna temple is at Kannacode in Marthandam.
+The name of the locality Kannacode is derived from the presence of this temple dedicated to Sree Krishna (Kanna) who is in Balagopala form in this temple.
+Historical records say that Travancore king Sri Vishakam Thirunal who ruled from 1880 to 1885 used to pray every month at this temple to ward off his BudhagrahaDosham.
+Renovation of the temple has been recently done through contributions from devotees.
+Situated in a peaceful location on the banks of the Tamiravaruni river, this temple is called Guruvayoor of Kanyakumari district.
 On the Rohini star day of every Tamil/Malayalam month, SriSudarsana homam is conducted in this temple.